meryemiris/useless-facts/README.md

 User Authentication:

 - Utilizes Supabase Auth for user creation.

 Save facts:

-a.
+-  a.
 Fact basket
 -  Enables users to add both random and today's facts to the basket.
 -  Basket items can be deleted both from the basket and from individual fact cards.
--  Options to clear the basket and save to files.
+-  Options to clear and save basket.
--  Save button inserts facts into the Supabase data table.
+-  Save button inserts facts into the database.

-b.
+-  b.
 Saved facts
--  Retrieves facts from the data table.
+-  Retrieves facts from the database.
 -  Permanent storage.
 -  Allows removal of saved facts from the database.

-## Key Decision
+## Key Decisions
 - **Language Change:** Users control language preferences without instant fact updates upon a change.
 Users decide when to fetch facts, giving a smoother experience without automatic switches.
 This way, users explore facts at their own pace.

 - **Context Usage:** Simplifies state management with React context through FactContext and AuthContext, and removes the prop drilling.
 For more details on effective usage of React Context, check out [How to Use React Context Effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively)

--**Axios for Fact Fetching:**
+-  **Axios for Fact Fetching:**
--  This project utilizes Axios with a pre-configured instance, including a base URL and JSON format,
+-  This project utilizes Axios with a pre-configured instance, including a base URL and JSON format.

 ## Technologies Used